-- 4.45 This Neighbourhood Development Plan process has included an extensive search for and assessment of suitable sites for development to meet the SDNPA housing requirements of 15 units for the plan period.
+- 4.46 This Neighbourhood Development Plan process has included an extensive search for and assessment of suitable sites for development to meet the SDNPA housing requirements of 15 units for the plan period.
 This has been a careful and rigorous process that has balanced community wishes alongside technical constraints, landscape constraints and other constraints such as nature conservation designations.
-The site assessments are presented as part of the evidence base in support of the plan. - 4.46 The Landscape Character Based analysis of Potential Development Sites (January 2015) by David Hares; Landscape Architecture, Landscape Appraisal of Potential Sites by Floyd Matcham; the South Downs Integrated Landscape Character Assessment; and landscape and visual impact assessments by site owners and developers were all used as input and guidance in assessments of the proposed sites.
+The site assessments are presented as part of the evidence base in support of the plan.

+- 4.47 The Landscape Character Based analysis of Potential Development Sites (January 2015) by David Hares; Landscape Architecture, Landscape Appraisal of Potential Sites by Floyd Matcham; the South Downs Integrated Landscape Character Assessment; and landscape and visual impact assessments by site owners and developers were all used as input and guidance in assessments of the proposed sites.
 These are available as part of the evidence base.
-The use of locally derived landscape character assessments is an important part of complying with the policy to conserve and enhance the intrinsic character the village and its setting in the South Downs National Park. - 4.47 The community response to site selection favoured smaller sites, the recommended sites therefore have clusters of no more than 6 dwellings per site and contain appropriate landscape mitigation where appropriate that complies with SDNPA policy.
+The landscape impact is particularly important to ensure that new developments would not conflict with the Policy SD5 of the emerging SDNP Local Plan: Preferred Options.
+The use of locally derived landscape character assessments is an important part of complying with the policy to conserve and enhance the intrinsic character the village and its setting in the South Downs National Park.

+- 4.48 The community response to site selection favoured smaller sites, the recommended sites therefore have no more than 6 dwellings per site and contain appropriate landscape mitigation where appropriate that complies with SDNPA policy.
+Any appropriate planting should be consistent with local character, enhance biodiversity and be in accordance with SDNP Local Plan: Preferred Options Policy SD14 (Green Infrastructure).

-- 4.48 The selected sites will not impact adversely on the conservation area.
+- 4.49 The selected sites will not impact adversely on the conservation area.
 Three of the sites outside the settlement boundary have been chosen to create clusters to align with the grid and cluster typology of the village.
 The sites selected are all to the south of the village; this is largely as sites elsewhere were subject to potential flooding or would cause more significant landscape or harm to the conservation area.

+- 4.50 Because the Plan is to be coterminous with the SDNPA Local Plan, covering the period 2017-2032, it is necessary to limit the release of the development of allocated land so that it is not all used up early to provide opportunity for buyers to purchase new, smaller properties throughout the plan period.
+This limitation is included in the policies below.

-- 4.49 The criteria used for the site assessments were:
+- 4.51 The criteria used for the site assessments were:

 - Availability

 - Landscape Impact

 - Site Access

 - Traffic (particularly, but not exclusively, access to and from East Meon School)

 - Sewerage

 - Surface Water

 - Location

 - Effect on Village/Street Character

 - Effect on Village Open Spaces

 - Effect on Conservation Area/Listed Buildings and Heritage Assets

 - Effect on Amenity of Adjacent Properties

 - Best Use of Land

-- Effect on Biodiversity

-- Effect on Climate Change

-- 4.50 Use was made of the suite of maps provided by SDNPA, showing, for example, flooding, designations, landscape sensitivity etc.

-- 4.51 The location of each site is shown on the map below (figure 5).
+- Effect on Biodiversity - Effect on Climate Change - 4.52 Use was made of the suite of maps provided by SDNPA, showing, for example, flooding, designations, landscape sensitivity etc. - 4.53 The location of each site is shown on the map below (figure 4).

-Figure 5 - Map showing allocated development sites
+Figure 4 - Map showing proposed development sites